 Please review the University of Toronto St. George Campus Alcohol Policy here.

 Please review the Alcohol regulations here.

-Campus Beverage Service (CBS) was devised to administer compliance with the Liquor License Act (LLA) and the University of Toronto Campus Alcohol Policy.
-On the St. George campus, CBS functions as the sales/distribution agent; it assists in planning licensed events, it provides trained staff and services where required, and monitors licensed evens and premises to prevent violations of the LLA.
+Campus Beverage Service (CBS) administers compliance with the Liquor License Act (LLA) and the University of Toronto Campus Alcohol Policy.
+On the St. George campus, CBS functions as the sales/distribution agent; it assists in planning licensed events, it provides trained staff and services where required, and monitors licensed events and premises to prevent violations of the LLA.

 Due to staffing and inventory concerns a staff / faculty event requires minimum 7 business days for booking and a student / external organization requires minimum 14 business days (they require further approval and attention).
-Anything less than the aforementioned requirements and we cannot guarantee necessary staff and inventory will be available to facilitate your event.
-Also keep in mind that special orders require minimum 10 business days to obtain.
+With anything less than the aforementioned requirements and we cannot guarantee necessary staff and inventory will be available to facilitate your event.
+Also please keep in mind that special orders require a minimum of 10 business days to obtain.
 Special fees may be levied in case these requirements are not met.

 No, the University of Toronto Campus Alcohol Policy was instituted to prevent non-monitored and non-conforming alcohol serving practices on campus.
 As such, alcohol MUST be purchased through Campus Beverage Service and served by licensed, trained staff in accordance with the Liquor License Act.
 This also implies that donated alcohol is illegal because it was not purchased under the University’s liquor license.

 No, Campus Beverage Services’ policies ensure that you only get charged for what you use.
 As such, all remaining inventory at the event’s end must be returned.
 A special re-stocking fee is applied if returning special items are not in our regular inventory.
 Open bottles of wine are chargeable but must be removed from the premises by CBS at the end of the event, since no alcohol can be left on the premises after the event’s closing time.